apache/pulsar-site/docs/getting-started-helm.md

 For the following steps, step 2 and step 3 are for **developers** and step 4 and step 5 are for **administrators**.

 :::

+To run Pulsar with Helm on Kubernetes, follow the steps below.

 ## Step 0: Prepare a Kubernetes cluster